R3al1ty1/Cars_Scrapper/README.md

 ## Neural Networks

+## Additional analysis

 ### Required tasks

 * Analyze car conditions in case of photos and output car conditions in points (0-64 points, where 0 is worst and 64 is the best)
 * Analyse description text and output chance of car problems (0-64, where 0 is very problematic car and 64 is best car ever)
+* Gather data from media and recognize pros and cons from each article

 ## Graphical interface